 Lt.
 General Mrigendra SJB Rana

-The completion of the current building in 1991, with grants from the Government of Nepal, Government of India and donations from the private sector have allowed the Council to further expand the range of its activities.
-In recent years, the premises of the Council have been renovated and infrastructure upgraded to meet international standards.
+The completion of the current building in 1991, with grants from the Government of Nepal, Government of India and donations from the private sector have allowed enabled the Council to further expand the range of its activities.
+In recent years, the premises of the Council have been renovated and infrastructure upgraded.

-By pioneering the nurturing of artistic talent for over half a century; the Nepal Art Council has played a pivotal role in helping a new generation of contemporary Nepalese artists working in various genres, to emerge and attain the level of excellence we witness today.
+By pioneering the nurturing of artistic talents for six decades NAC has played a pivotal role in helping a new generation of contemporary Nepalese artists working in various genres, to emerge and attain the level of excellence we witness today.